pymupdf/PyMuPDF/demo/README.md

-spumoni.py | create the ReportLab drawing on page 26 with PyMuPDF text2pdf.py | convert a text file to PDF wavy-polygon.py | draw a regular polygon with curly borders xps-converter.py | convert arbitrary documents to PDF (XPS, EPUB, CBZ, etc.)
+spumoni.py | create the ReportLab drawing on page 26 with PyMuPDF text2pdf.py | convert a text file to PDF wavy-polygon.py | draw a regular polygon with curly borders pdf-converter.py | convert arbitrary documents (XPS, EPUB, CBZ, etc.) to PDF